Export Delta Lake table to other formats with DuckDB

 duckdb.sql(query)

-For PMTiles, while theoretically we could keep using DuckDB Spatial with GDAL, we’ll instead use tippecanoe.
+For PMTiles, while theoretically we could keep using DuckDB Spatial with GDAL, it did not succeed in our testing, so we’ll instead use tippecanoe.

 %sh